BLOG

 Kiko Goat

-Originating from New Zealand, the Kiko goat is a meat goat breed growing rapidly in popularity here in the US.
-Boer-Kiko crosses are extremely common (it’s what I raise on my farm!) and for good reason.
+Originating from New Zealand, the Kiko goat is a meat goat breed growing rapidly in popularity in the U.S.

-Kiko goats are easy keepers, require very little extra maintenance and mature quickly with large and meaty frames.
-Being more active and energetic than other meat goat breeds can make them more of a challenge for first time goat owners.
+Being more active and energetic than other meat goat breeds can make them more of a challenge for first time goat owners since they can be harder to handle.

-Learn more about the Kiko goat with the American Kiko Goat Association.
+Learn more about the Kiko goat in my in-depth breed article here and with these organizations:

 kiko buck on pasture